Saligiare-pwd/travel-portfolio/content/guides/heidelberg-basics.md

 5. HITS

 ## Local Tips
-**Deutschland Ticket** works for even traveling to KIT, Black Forest, and all other Heidelberg city. **Kaufland** offers great restroom and Grilledschweinhaxes.
+- **Deutschland Ticket** works for even traveling to KIT, Black Forest, and all other Heidelberg city. **Kaufland** offers great restroom and Grilledschweinhaxes.
+- To HITS, you there are three ways up, from castle, from steep slope, and from the bridge.
+Bus 30, 35, 36 all help to connect.
+- Kaufland: Tram 22